Lab for Animal Behavioural Interaction Research In The Ocean

 We study the intersections between behaviour and ecology, humans and non-humans

 Behaviour is everything organisms do from the moment they are born until the moment they die.
 Ecology is all the resultant relationships among these organisms and with the environment.
 But everything that organisms do (including ourselves) has an impact on something else —we interact.
 We interact with the environment, with our peers, with other species.
 And these interactions have consequences.

-'Labirinto' is Portuguese for 'labyrinth', or 'a confusing network of intercommunicating paths forming a complex system that causes bewilderment and perplexity'.
-Metaphorically, a 'labirinto' represents the web of complex relationships that Nature is, and the challenge that humans face of navigating it without disrupting it.
+'Labirinto' is Portuguese for 'labyrinth', or 'a network of intercommunicating paths forming a complex system that causes bewilderment and perplexity'.
+Metaphorically, a 'labirinto' represents the web of complex relationships that Nature is, and the challenge that humans face of navigating without disrupting it.